Flo-Slv/Flo-Slv/README.md

 I'm a web developer in JavaScript, React JS, GraphQL and Node.js.

-I am currently learning TypeScript thanks to <a href="https://www.executeprogram.com" target="_blank">www.executeprogram.com</a>.
+I am currently learning TypeScript thanks to <a href="https://www.executeprogram.com" target="_blank">Execute Program</a>.

 And I am also learning Rust 1h a day on live stream on Twitch !